 This workshop supports doctoral candidates who want to approach their writing in a professional manner and make it more efficient and successful.
-We will adopt a process perspective on writing in English and deepen our understanding of the tasks that need to be done in each stage of writing.
-Participants get to know techniques, strategies and resources for each stage of writing and will be supported in transferring these to their ongoing writing projects.
+You will adopt a process perspective on writing in English in order to deepen your understanding of the necessary tasks in each stage of writing: from narrowing down the topic and drafting an outline to the final revisions.
+You will learn about different strategies employed by professional writers and, at the same time, get to know your own way of writing better.
+You will try new strategies, techniques and resources for each stage of writing on your ongoing writing projects.

 Contents in brief:

-- Organizing the writing process (e.g. task management, literature management)
+- Organizing the writing process (e.g. literature management, self-motivation)

-- Organising and presenting information in a reader-friendly way
+- Organizing and presenting information in a reader-friendly way

 - Standards in scientific writing in English